Be My Baby

-"Be My Baby" is a single by the American girl group the Ronettes, released in August 1963 on Philles Records.
-Written by Jeff Barry, Ellie Greenwich, and Phil Spector, the song was the Ronettes' biggest hit, reaching number 2 in the U.S. and Canada, and number 4 in the UK.
-It is often ranked as among the best songs of the 1960s, and has been regarded by various publications as one of the greatest songs of all time.
+"Be My Baby" is a song written by Jeff Barry, Ellie Greenwich, and Phil Spector and recorded by the American girl group the Ronettes.
+It was released in August 1963 as the Ronettes' debut on Philles Records and became their biggest hit, reaching number 2 in the U.S. and Canada, and number 4 in the UK.

-Spector produced "Be My Baby" at Gold Star Studios with his de facto house band, later known as "the Wrecking Crew".
-It marked the first time that he recorded with a full orchestra, and the song is regarded as the quintessential example of his Wall of Sound recording technique.
-Ronnie Spector (then known as Veronica Bennett) is the only Ronette that appears on the track.
-In 1964, it appeared on the album Presenting the Fabulous Ronettes.
+Spector produced the song in his Wall of Sound style at Gold Star Studios in Hollywood with the group of session musicians later known as the Wrecking Crew.
+It marked the first time that he recorded with a full orchestra.
+Ronnie Spector (then Veronica Bennett) is the only Ronette that appears on the track.
+In 1964, it appeared on their album Presenting the Fabulous Ronettes.

-In the decades since its release, "Be My Baby" has been played on radio and television over 3 million times.
-The song has influenced many artists, most notably the Beach Boys' Brian Wilson, who wrote the 1964 hit "Don't Worry Baby" as a response to "Be My Baby".
-Many others have replicated or recreated the drum phrase, one of the most recognizable in pop music.
-The song has returned to the U.S. top 40 via cover versions by Andy Kim and Jody Miller.
-In 2006, the Library of Congress inducted the Ronettes' recording into the United States National Recording Registry.
+A significant influence on music production, "Be My Baby" is sometimes ranked among the all-time greatest songs in popular music.
+It influenced many artists, most notably the Beach Boys' Brian Wilson, who wrote the answer song "Don't Worry Baby" (1964).
+Many others have replicated or recreated Hal Blaine's central drum phrase, considered to be one of the most recognizable in pop music.

+The song has been played on radio and television over 3 million times and has returned to the U.S. top 40 via cover versions by Andy Kim and Jody Miller.
+In 2006, the Library of Congress inducted the Ronettes' recording into the National Recording Registry.